Cupolas of Capitalism

 Italian Renaissance Revival state capitol building

 .
 Central circular drum tower capped with dome and cupola.
 223 feet tall.
-More info offsite with a video from the Minnesota state legislature site.
+More offsite with building info, photos, and video from the Minnesota state legislature site.
 The Minnesota Historical Society provides its own coverage of the capitol complex.
 Highlights include a building history, a visitor's guide (in Adobe Acrobat format), and articles about the rathskeller and 3rd floor ceiling paint restorations.
-The Preserve the Capitol website offers more about the restoration work completed, underway or still needed.
+The Minnesota Department of Administration website offers much more about the restoration work completed, underway or still needed.
 Other capitol building photos are available from the Minnesota House of Representatives and Senate.
 Also available are picture galleries from photographer Edward Crim and from the 2havefun site, and interior views here and here from the Panorama Factory.

 Mississippi Jackson